metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 # Sandboxing

-- Sandboxing means "giving some people access to only some data"
-- Can be set up [graphically][sandboxing-your-data]
-- Metabase runs a query that filters rows and/or selects a subset of columns
-- The user's query then runs on that
+[Sandboxing data][sandboxing-your-data] gives some people access to only a subset of the data.
+(The term comes from the practice of putting children in a sandbox to play safely.)
+To implement sandboxing, Metabase runs a query that filters rows and/or selects a subset of columns from a table; the user's query then runs on the initial query's result.

-- Several databases did not support [common table expressions][cte] when sandboxing was added to Metabase, so we use sub-queries (which were supported by all).
+Several databases did not support [common table expressions][cte] when sandboxing was added to Metabase, so we implemented it using subqueries.
+Suppose you use the Notebook Editor to create a query like:

-So instead of:

 ```
 select * from orders
-where price > 100.00;
+where price > 100.00
 ```

-we use a subquery as a replacement starting point for the query:
+If the `orders` table is sandboxed by the user's ID, what we actually run is something like this:

 ```
 SELECT